RazviOverflow/razvioverflow.github.io/_microcorruption/whitehorse.md

 Now, how can we create our shellcode?
 We've already used [Microcorruption Assembler](https://microcorruption.com/assembler) in previous levels, such as [Reykjavik](/microcorruption/reykjavik).
 We do also know from previous levels that calling `INT` with `0x7f` as parameter unlocks the door.

-In case you don't remember how the syntax of these two instructions is, you have them at address `0x445c` in `conditional_unlock_door` function.
+In case you don't remember what the syntax of these two instructions is, you have them at address `0x445c` in `conditional_unlock_door` function.
 So, we want to assemble *(get the respective bytes representing the machine code)* the following instructions:
 ```
 push	#0x7f
 call	#0x4532